-Set up and verify the operation of SFTP using public key authentication on clients and servers
+Set up and verify SFTP with public key authentication on clients and servers

 - Windows 10 Pro